sysco-middleware/sysco-middleware.github.io/_posts/2020-09-30-cypress-login-with-azure-ad.md

 });
 ```

-The following configuration setting was also added to avoid ```Referrer Policy: strict-origin-when-cross-origin``` when API responses were expected from the content of pages
+The following configuration setting was also added to avoid ```Referrer Policy: strict-origin-when-cross-origin``` when API responses were expected to populate page content

 ### cypress.json